 • Flexibility in scheduling with availability for some evenings and weekends, as needed.

-• Valid driver’s license and insured automobile and ability and willingness to drive in inclement weather and in rural locations in the northern Berkshire region, negotiable.
+• Valid driver’s license and insured automobile.
+Ability and willingness to drive in inclement weather and in rural locations in the northern Berkshire region.